 “Call Me” is a song by the American new wave band Blondie and the theme to the 1980 film American Gigolo.
 Produced and composed by Italian musician Giorgio Moroder, with lyrics by Blondie singer Debbie Harry, the song appeared in the film and was released in the United States in early 1980 as a single.
-“Call Me” was #1 for 6 consecutive weeks on the Billboard Hot 100 chart, where it became the band’s biggest single and 2nd #1.
+After the great success of “Heart of glass” in 1979, certainly one of Blondie’s most recognizable songs, “Call Me” hit #1 for 6 weeks in a row on the Billboard Hot 100 chart, where it became the band’s biggest single and 2nd #1.
 It also hit #1 in the UK and Canada, where it became their 4th and 2nd chart-topper, respectively.
 In the year-end chart of 1980, it was Billboard‘s #1 single and RPM magazine’s #3 in Canada.

 “Call Me” was composed by Italian disco producer Giorgio Moroder as the main theme song of the 1980 film American Gigolo.
 Moroder asked Debbie Harry of Blondie to perform a song for the movie soundtrack after being turned down by Stevie Nicks from Fleetwood Mac for being under contract already.
 Harry was asked to write the lyrics and melody, that Harry did in only a few hours.
 The lyrics were written from the perspective of the main character in the film, a male prostitute.

 Harry said the lyrics were inspired by her visual impressions from watching the film and that “When I was writing it, I pictured the opening scene, driving on the coast of California.”
 The completed song was then recorded by the band, with Moroder producing.